Fredholm integral equations for function approximation and the training of neural networks: Introduction

 The paper is organized as follows.
 After describing the architecture of the neural networks in question together with the resulting discrete training problem in the next Section~\ref{sec:NN}, we introduce Fredholm networks and Fredholm training problems as their continuous counterparts and briefly discuss ill-posedness in Section~\ref{sec:AL}.
 Ritz-Galerkin discretization and Tikhonov regularization are presented in Section~\ref{sec:R-GT}.
 Utilizing suitable factorizations of the kernel functions $\psi$ (as derived in the Appendix~\ref{app}), Section~\ref{sec:TT} is devoted to tensor-train methods for the iterative solution of the large linear systems associated with intentionally high-dimensional parameter domains $Q\subset \R^s$.
 In Section~\ref{sec:SAMPLE}, we harvest the results on the training of Fredholm networks, briefly discuss Monte-Carlo sampling, and introduce a novel inductive importance sampling strategy.
-In the final Section~\ref{sec:NUMEX}, we apply our methods to three well-established test problems of regression and classification type with different computational complexity.
+In the next Section~\ref{sec:NUMEX}, we apply our methods to three well-established test problems of regression and classification type with different computational complexity.
 In particular, we consider the UCI banknote authentication data set from \cite{Lohweg2013}, concrete compressive strength prediction~\cite{YEH1998, Yeh2003, Yeh2006, Shah2022}, and the well-known MNIST data set~\cite{Lecun1998}.
-For all these problems, Fredholm networks and Fredholm-trained neural networks turn out to be highly competitive with state-of-the-art approaches without any problem-specific features or tuning.
-The efficiency of Fredholm-trained neural networks however seems to rely on a careful choice of sampling strategy: While straightforward quasi-Monte-Carlo sampling appears to work perfectly well for simple problems, more advanced strategies, such as inductive importance sampling, seem to be required in more complicated cases.
+For all these problems, Fredholm networks and Fredholm-trained neural networks turn out to be highly competitive with state-of-the-art approaches without any problem-specific features or tuning. { Note that, with some linear algebraic tricks, neural tangent kernel (NTK) methods~\cite{jacot2018neural} are able to achieve comparable performance even on more challenging datasets like CIFAR-10~\cite{arora2019harnessing}.} The efficiency of Fredholm-trained neural networks however seems to rely on a careful choice of sampling strategy: While straightforward quasi-Monte-Carlo sampling appears to work perfectly well for simple problems, more advanced strategies, such as inductive importance sampling, seem to be required in more complicated cases. { The final Section~\ref{sec:CONCOUT} is devoted to some concluding remarks and a brief outlook on deep Fredholm networks.}